 Updated with WilCo Gating Criteria on November 12, 2020

 This year’s athletic opportunities must be different than they have been in the past.
 We have given much thought to our goal of balancing the requirement for safety for all our students and staff with the physical and mental health of our student athletes.
 The Texas Education Agency (TEA) provides very little guidance for non-UIL activities; Meridian is a non-UIL school.
 The Williamson County and Cities Health District (WCCHD) is developing guidance, and we intend to follow it to the extent allowed by the TEA for school re-opening, athletics, and extracurriculars.

-The WCCHD has developed a DRAFT chart using “Gating Criteria” as a guide to indicate what kinds of school, athletics, and extracurricular activities can take place safely under the changing levels of virus activity.
-These criteria can be viewed on the DRAFT chart at the end of the document.
-We understand that the WCCHD is refining this such that they will regularly report the Transmission Level rather than individual entities, i.e. schools, analyzing the data for themselves.
+The WCCHD has developed a “Gating Criteria” chart as a guide to indicate what kinds of school, athletics, and extracurricular activities can take place safely under the changing levels of virus activity.
+These criteria can be viewed here.

-There are four phases in the criteria - Uncontrolled characterized by very high community transmission, Phase I / Red with high/substantial community transmission, Phase II / Yellow with moderate community transmission, and Phase III / Green with minimal community transmission.
+There are four phases in the criteria - Red / Uncontrolled Community Spread, which is characterized by very high community transmission; Orange / High Community Spread, with high/substantial community transmission; Yellow / Moderate Community Spread; and Green / Minimal Community Spread.
 We will use the information provided by the WCCHD to guide our decisions for athletics and extracurricular activities and to the extent allowed by the State of Texas, re-opening our campus to students.